keltia/fetiche-rs/docs/FETICHE.md

 to apply and then export into a final format in various ways.

 The goal is to merge all the different iterations of `aeroscope.sh`, `aeroscope-cdg.sh` or `aeroscope-CDGweekly.sh` into a more general purpose data fetch & transform (aka a small-scale [ERP]).
-It is not limited to drones and could be used as a all-purpose gather/transform/publish engine for surveillance data.
+It is not limited to drones and could be used as an all-purpose gather/transform/publish engine for surveillance data.

-# Description of the curent design of Fetiche and future plans
+# Description of the current design of Fetiche and future plans

 Updated: Sun Feb 25 19:41:21 CET 2024